Adolescent

 The whole biological

 point of having sex is for a woman to get pregnant.
-So, when so many
+So, when most

 adults deny this reality, is it any surprise there are so many unloved and

 abused children in this world?
-Is it any wonder that teenage girls get
+Is it any wonder that so many teenage girls

 |